Dover Castle Field Trip — Sunday 17th May

 - Monday 18th May - Workshop day with in-depth tutorials

-- Tuesday 19th May - Main conference day, plus Gala Dinner
+- Tuesday 19th May - Main conference day

 - Wednesday 20th May - Main conference day